ucbepic/docetl/docs/tutorial.md

     OPENAI_API_KEY=your_api_key_here
     ```

+!!! warning "OpenAI Dependency"

+    DocETL has been primarily tested with OpenAI's language models and relies heavily on their structured output capabilities.
+While we aim to support other providers in the future, using OpenAI is currently recommended for the best experience and most reliable results.

+    If you choose to use a different provider, be aware that you may encounter unexpected behavior or reduced functionality, especially with operations that depend on structured outputs.

 ## Preparing the Data

 Organize your user behavior data in a JSON file as a list of objects.
 Each object should have the following keys: "user_id", "country", and "log".
 The "log" field contains the user interaction logs.